rasikasrimal/Heartlytics/gantt_chart.md

 - **Testing** verifies functionality and user satisfaction.
 - **Deployment** marks the production release.
 - **Post-Deployment** includes monitoring and ongoing maintenance.
+- Recent iteration adds cleaning-log normalization, a compact batch prediction notice, and a theme toggle on auth pages.